 These days, people have begun to refer to their friends as their “squad.”
 An ideal squad looks perfect, does everything together and can conquer the world.

 I started thinking about what my actual squad goals would be and which people I would want in my real-life squad.
-What would be a squad that would be lasting, encouraging and push me more toward Jesus?
-So often the pressure is towards the fading world.
-But who are the people pressing me to the eternal and the One who matters most?
+What makes a squad that is lasting and encouraging and that will push me toward Jesus?
+So often, peer pressure pushes us toward the fading world.
+Who are the people pressing me to the eternal and to the One who matters most?

-I need people in my life who don’t just hear me, but who listen and ask questions to know more.
+I need people in my life who don’t just hear me but listen and ask questions to know more.
 These are people who dig down deep into my heart, laugh with me, cry with me and celebrate alongside me.
 These people help carry the burdens of life.
 Christ calls us into community, and He calls us as the church to circle around each other, caring for one another.

-©1994-2018 Cru.
+©1994-2023 Cru.
 All Rights Reserved.